Skip to main content

 The following principles are considered best practice:

-• Use plain or clear English
+• use plain or clear English

-• Short sentences are better than long ones
+• short sentences are better than long ones

-• Avoid jargon wherever possible.
-If you need to use it, explain it
+• avoid jargon wherever possible – if you need to use it, explain it

-• Use the inverted pyramid to structure your page
+• use the inverted pyramid to structure your page

-• Write for scanning, users don’t read every word from start to finish
+• write for scanning, users don’t read every word from start to finish

-• Don’t include superfluous words or information
+• don’t include superfluous words or information

 Always refer back to your user stories when making decisions about the content.
 This ensures that every choice you make is based on evidence and research.